-29. Research with children, young people, and vulnerable adults, e.g., those with mental health problems or learning disabilities, should be undertaken with care.
-Any researcher undertaking research with children, or adults considered at risk should undergo a Disclosure and Barring Service (DBS) check.
-Guidance should also be followed in the University Safeguarding Policy.
+30. Research with children, young people, and vulnerable adults, e.g., those with mental health problems or learning disabilities, should be undertaken with care.
+Any researcher undertakingresearch with children, or adults considered at risk should undergo a Disclosure and Barring Service (DBS) check.
+Guidance should also be followed as per University Safeguarding Policy.

-30. The research protocol should detail the role and responsibilities of individuals on whom the research participant is dependent (e.g., parents, carers, 'gate keepers'), and should indicate how consent is being sought from the participant ('real consent').
+31. The research protocol should detail the role and responsibilities of individuals on whom theresearch participant is dependent (e.g., parents, carers, 'gate keepers'), and should indicate how consent is being sought from the participant ('real consent').

-31. If researchers consider that human participants in research are subject to unreasonable risk or harm, they must report their concerns to their manager or other appropriate person in the University and where required, to the appropriate regulatory authority.
+32. If researchers consider that human participants in research are subject to unreasonable risk or harm, they must report their concerns to their manager or other appropriate person in the University and where required, to the appropriate regulatory authority.
 If the research is taking place in a setting away from the University, for example, a school they must follow the safeguarding protocols of the setting/organisation as well as reporting any concerns to the University.
 Similarly, concerns relating to the improper and/or unlicensed use or storage of human material, or the improper use or storage of personal data, should be reported.

-32. While in most cases a written/electronic consent form is used, in some situations it may be preferable to obtain participants' consent verbally rather than in writing.
+33. While in most cases a written/electronic consent form is used, in some situations it may be preferable to obtain participants' consent verbally rather than in writing.
 Participants should be provided with adequate time between receiving information about the study and consenting.
 The duration for consideration may vary based on project design, participant characteristics, and research context.
 Researchers must ensure a record of the consent process exists, although the method depends on the project's nature and the rationale for opting for verbal consent.
 Where consent is not to be recorded or explicitly secured, a full statement justifying this approach should be submitted as part of the ethics application.
-It is recommended to think of verbal consent as an ongoing process, particularly in long-term or longitudinal projects as an addition to the written consent.
+It is recommended to think of verbal consent as an ongoing process, particularly in long-term or longitudinal projects as an addition to the written Page 9 of 17 Research Ethics and Knowledge Exchange Governance Framework consent.

-- 33. For people who are legally incapable of giving informed consent, researchers nevertheless - a. should provide an appropriate explanation. - b. should obtain the participant's assent, and - c. should obtain appropriate consent from a legally authorised person.
+34. For people who are legally incapable of giving informed consent, researchers nevertheless a) should provide an appropriate explanation b) should obtain the participant's assent, and c) should obtain appropriate consent from a legally authorised person.

-34. Researchers will obtain informed consent from research participants prior to filming or recording them in any form, unless the research involves simply naturalistic observations in public places, and it is not anticipated that the recording will be used in a manner that could cause personal identification or harm.
+35. Researchers will obtain informed consent from research participants prior to filming or recording them in any form, unless the research involves simply naturalistic observations in public places, and it is not anticipated that the recording will be used in a manner that could cause personal identification or harm.

-Collection and retention of data

-35. University of Suffolk and researchers should comply with all legal, ethical, funding bodyand organisational requirements for the collection, use and storage of data, especiallypersonal data, where particular attention should be paid to the requirements of data protection legislation.
+Collection and retention of data 36.
+University of Suffolk and researchers should comply with all legal, ethical, funding bodyand organisational requirements for the collection, use and storage of data, especiallypersonal data, where particular attention should be paid to the requirements of data protection legislation.
 They should also maintain confidentiality to protect intellectual property rights.

-36. University of Suffolk and researchers should ensure that research data relating to publications is available for discussion with other researchers, subject to any existing agreements on confidentiality.
+37. University of Suffolk and researchers should ensure that research data relating to publications is available for discussion with other researchers, subject to any existing agreements on confidentiality.

-37. Data should be kept intact for any legally specified period subject to any legal, ethical, or other requirements, from the end of the project.
+38. Data should be kept intact for any legally specified period and otherwise for three yearsat least, subject to any legal, ethical, or other requirements, from the end of the project.
 It should be kept in a form that would enable retrieval by a third party, subject to limitations imposed by legislation and general principles of confidentiality.